Don't Compromise Your Personal Information This Holiday Shopping Season

 Here are some simple tips to protect your personal data.

 Be aware of your surroundings.
-It seems like it should go without being said, but the Identity Theft Resource Center says 43 percent of identity theft stems from a stolen wallet, checkbook, credit card, or other physical document.
+It seems like it should go without saing, but the Identity Theft Resource Center says 43 percent of identity theft stems from a stolen wallet, checkbook, credit card, or other physical document.
 During the hustle and bustle of holiday shopping, keep an eye on your belongings and stay aware of what's going on around you.

 Be wary of those public, unsecured coffee shop Wi-Fi networks.
-If you use an unsecured to log in to an unencrypted site — or a site that uses encryption only on the sign-in page — other users on the network can see what you see and what you send.
+If you use an unsecured network to log in to an unencrypted site — or a site that uses encryption only on the sign-in page — other users on the network can see what you see and what you send.

 "They could hijack your session and log in as you," Krebs says.
 "New hacking tools available for free online make this easy, even for users with limited technical know-how."